aliburkemper12/inventory-system-piston/README.md

 This web application allows IT employees to view, edit, add, and delete items from a database.
 The item database uses SQLite.
 Users can also sort the data table by ascending or descending values by column.

+Search feature.

 View items in a specific location.

-Displays items that have a low quantity in red.
-(Quantity alert number is changed by the user and is unqiue to every item).
+Displays items that have a low quantity in red and displays the number of alerts at the top of the page.
+(Quantity alert number is changed by the user and is unique to every item).

 User tab that allows user to change username or password.